Hkey1/fast-static/README.md

         # you can use env switcher [value if env=development|value if env=production]
         ! env=[dev|prod] <br />

-        # Next line tels include jquery.js on development, and jquery.min.js on production
+        # Next line will be include jquery.js on development, and jquery.min.js on production
         http://site.com/jquery[|.min].js
     </USE>